Sharyn Casey: Career

 Casey began her broadcasting career at More FM Wairarapa in June 2005, cohosting the breakfast show with Brent Gare, as well as running promotions for More FM, Solid Gold, and RadioLive.
 She started working at The Edge in April 2006 after winning the promotion Quit Your Day Job.
 She cohosted the nightshow with Brad Watson until the end of 2010.
 In 2011, she started reading the news on The Breakfast show with Jay Jay Mike & Dom & was hosting the weekdays show from midday to 3 pm, as well as being the music director.
 In 2012, she began appearing on Four Live, before cohosting it in 2013 with Shannon Ryan.

 After filling in on The Edge's breakfast show at the end of 2013 with Guy Williams and Clint Roberts, they started hosting The Edge Afternoons with Guy, Sharyn & Clint and The Edge Fat 40 with Guy, Sharyn & Clint in 2014.
 This lasted until the end of 2016, when Williams and Roberts left The Edge, the latter moving to sister station George FM to anchor the breakfast show.
 In 2015, she hosted The Music Lab on The Edge TV, cohosted The Xtra Factor with Williams and Roberts, and cohosted the sixth series of the New Zealand version of Dancing with the Stars.

 In 2017, she continued cohosting The Edge drive show – now called The Edge Afternoons with Jono, Ben & Sharyn – with Jono Pryor and Ben Boyce; she also made cameo appearances on the duo's TV show, Jono and Ben, (until it ended in November 2018).
 She also made cameo appearances in The Moe Show and Shortland Street.

 In 2018, she cohosted the seventh series of Dancing with the Stars, and narrated Gogglebox NZ, the New Zealand version of UK reality TV programme Gogglebox.

-In 2019, she cohosted the eighth series of Dancing with the Stars.
+In 2019, she cohosted the eighth series of Dancing with the Stars and launched the podcast The Trainee Sexologist with co-host Morgan Penn.

 In 2020, Jono and Ben left the Edge, and Casey starting cohosting The Edge drive show – now called The Edge Afternoons with Sharyn & Jayden – with Jayden King, who won the Quit Your Day Job competition at the end of 2019.

 In 2021, Casey was a celebrity panelist on The Masked Singer NZ.

 In 2022, she cohosted the ninth series of Dancing with the Stars.

+In 2023, Casey started hosted The Edge drive show with Steph Monks and Nickson Clark.

+In July 2024, she launched a new podcast, Better Me, Hopefully.